la2050/archive/_projects/2015/volunteer-glendora.md

   At this time, the City will be the primary entity working on this project.
 The Glendora Trail Volunteers will be working closely with the City, but will not receive any direct funds.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- It will cost approximately $50,000 to implement this project in its entirety.
-  We do not anticipate this project going over $100,000.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- It will cost approximately $50,000 to implement this project in its entirety.
-   Detailed budget for this project is as follows:
-   • Trailer  $22,000
-   • Tools  $10,000
-   • Trailer Decal Wrap $ 3,000
-   • Marketing  $ 5,000
-   • Promotional Material $10,000
-    Total $ 50,000
 How do you plan to scale the success of your proposal?: >- The initial purchase of the mobile trailer and marketing campaign will kick start the program.
 We will have the trailer at all our Special Events.